mfrachet/create-frontend-framework/book/allin/modifying.md

 # Modify the state of our app

-We have now to implement our own `change detection` mechanism.
+It's our time to work with `change detection` mechanisms!

 ## Mutating functions in component definition